 It’s easy to keep track of, and it will make sure you aren’t too concentrated and therefore exposed, to any one trade.

 Both volatility and fixed fractional position sizing are risk constraints that I account for every single time I place a trade.
-It’s so important that I created a custom position sizing calculator to carry out the calculations for myself and members, so we can always stay protected.
+It’s so important that I created a position size calculator to streamline the process.

 The goal is to have a meaningful amount of exposure on, but still be able to sleep easy at night.